 She is now planning her next trip to South America for 6 months, starting in Mexico and heading down through Costa Rica and explore the countries of this diverse continent.
 Watch this space!

-Writer gone astray, Neetole, 27, has worked for Times Internet Limited (TOI digital branch), Tehelka and Youth Ki Awaaz in her career.
-But that is past.
-She quit her job in June, this year, before she started travelling full time.
+The writer went astray, Neetole, 27, has worked for Times Internet Limited (TOI digital branch), Tehelka and Youth Ki Awaaz in her career.
+But that is the past.
+She quit her job in June, this year before she started travelling full time.
 She has big plans.
 She dreams to be the next Paul Theroux.

 What Does Travelling Teach Us: I travel to bring out the best and the worst in me.
 I travel to love the differences and also be shocked by it.
 I travel to challenge myself.
 To create a daily dose of adventure for myself and to drift from here to there collecting stories.
 I can tell in all the ‘parties’ where people sip margaritas.